Mikoyan-Gurevich MiG-23: Engine

-The MiG-23 original engine was a 27,500 lbf thrust Tumansky R-29-300 with thrust to spare at the aircraft top speed of Mach 2.4.
+The MiG-23's original engine was a 27,500 lbf thrust Tumansky R-29-300 with thrust to spare at the aircraft top speed of Mach 2.4.
 It also had a fast acceleration time, taking 3–4 seconds to go from idle to full power, and took less than a second to ignite the afterburner.
 The aircraft's placarded top speed was set by cockpit canopy structural strength.
 The engine intake had louvers which supplied the environmental control system with air to keep the avionics and pilot cool.

 Similar to early examples of the F-4 Phantom's J-79 engine, the R-29 would generate smoke when operating without the afterburner.
 The engine outer cases ran very hot, which sometimes triggered false fire alarms.
-Moreover, the engine was only good for a couple of hundred sorties at most before requiring replacement.
+Moreover, the engine was good for only a couple of hundred sorties at most before requiring replacement.
 This was partly because Russian engines were designed to last about 150 hours before being replaced.
 It was also a way to generate income from export customers by selling them new engines in exchange for hard currency.
 Changing an engine was difficult because the aircraft had to be separated in the middle.

 The engine was also a weak point on early models of the MiG-23 as it was not stressed for high yaw manoeuvre loads.
 If the fighter entered a spin, the engine shaft could bend.
 Compressor blades would rub sending debris into the turbine causing turbine blades to break off, destroying the engine.
 Introduction of the R-29B-300 addressed this design deficiency.